Robert Maitland Brereton: Surveyor of Norfolk County roads and bridges 1879-1885

 Brereton's next assignment was back in his home county in England; operating in a new position created by an Act of Parliament, he was to manage the county's roads.
 In so doing, he had to overcome those people who had lived their live under the parochial system of road management and wanted good roads but begrudged their cost.
 He succeeded, and when he left the post, the Prince of Wales was amongst those signing his testimonial of appreciation.

 Commissioner of the Highlands of Scotland 1886-1888

 Brereton's next appointment was made by the third Duke of Sutherland and involved Brereton acting as the Duke's agent in encouraging crofters to take opportunities to resettle in Canada.

 Family background

 R.M.
-Brereton came from Little Massingham in Norfolk, from a family that produced other notable Victorian engineers Cuthbert A. Brereton (Sir John Wolfe Barry's partner) and R.P.
-Brereton, Brunel's chief assistant.
+Brereton came from Little Massingham in Norfolk, from a family that produced other notable Victorian engineers Cuthbert Arthur Brereton (Sir John Wolfe Barry's partner) and Robert Pearson Brereton, Brunel's chief assistant.

 He married Alice Fairchild of Waterloo, New York, and together they had four children.
 In retirement he lived in Portland, Oregon.

 In Oregon, he examined the Question: Did Sir Francis Drake Land on Any Part of the Oregon Coast?